KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 You can now run the application to check that you have a valid ``XrInstance`` and ``XrSystemId``.

+.. container:: linux

+	Make sure your Monado service is running prior to running your app.

 *************************
 2.2 Creating an XrSession
 *************************